ybezsonov/kro/examples/eks-cluster-mgmt/README.md

    the clusters definition, and it will be reconciled to the management cluster via the GitOps flow

-**NOTE:** Until kro is released, make sure the repo you create is private.

 10. Save the URL of the created repo in an environment variable:

 ```sh